developmentseed/remote-workstation/README.md

 ## 2. Connect to host

-You should now see a prompy with the contents of your SSH Config file (listing the hosts), you should see `remote-workstation-<IDENTIFIER>` - select that.
+You should now see a prompt with the contents of your SSH Config file (listing the hosts), you should see `remote-workstation-<IDENTIFIER>` - select that.

 ![Remote SSH hosts](./images/remote-ssh-hosts.png)